JackDavidMaher/jackdavidmaher.co.uk/README.md

-This site is to test AI and then will become the complete version of jackdavidmaher.co.uk
+This site is to test AI and then will continued to become the complete version of jackdavidmaher.co.uk

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>